 From Santa Fe, you should head south on I-25.
 Take the Cochiti Pueblo Exit 264 off I-25 onto NM 16.
 Then turn right off NM 16 onto NM 22, and follow the signs to Cochiti Pueblo and the National Monument.
 It’s about 50 minutes driving.
 Check accommodation in Santa Fe on the map below to get the best deals.

 Directions from Albuquerque

 From Albuquerque, you must head north on I-25.
 Take the exit for Santo Domingo/Cochiti Lake Recreation Area (Exit 259) off I-25 onto NM 22.
 Then follow the signs on NM 22 to Cochiti Pueblo and Kasha-Katuwe Tent Rocks National Monument.
 It’s about one hour’s driving from Albuquerque.
-Check accommodation in Albuquerque on booking.com or hotels.com, which offers great discounts.
+Check accommodation in Albuquerque below to get the best deals.

 Our favorite maps and books about New Mexico: